Meterbit/PIXLPAL-M1/README.md

 - Implement external speakers and mice support
 - Complete apps currently in development - iOS notifications, Google and Outlook Calendars, News RSS, OpenWeather and World Clock Apps.
 - Implement Bluetooth LE Central mode for wireless sensor interfacing
+- Add BOM to the Hardware design files

 ## Quick Start
 This project uses the ESP‑IDF build system with the Arduino framework as a component.
 To build you need the ESP‑IDF v5.3.2 release with its tools installed on your MAC or Windows PC (Install on Microsoft VS Code).